chasemorell/Representing-Emotion-CIM542/Triumph-RepresentingEmotion.md

 * 1 - Arduino UNO
 * 1 - Button

 I created a wired button that allows for the 3 different light modes to be cycled through.
+The wired are all hidden with the excpetion of the wire for the button.

 ![General Circuit](/TYMttIzPR72JXmBu889H%A.jpg)